kubernetes/community/contributors/design-proposals/auth/bound-service-account-tokens.md

   // The token will only be valid for as long as the bound object exists.
   BoundObjectRef *BoundObjectReference

-  // ContainerName indicates which container the request comes from.
+  // ContainerName indicates which container the token will be bound to.
 Valid
   // when BoundObjectRef is Pod.
   ContainerName string
 }